-Analysis of the scour holes can help to better understand the physical processes of the scour mechanism and estimate the maximum scour depth.
-Fig. 9 shows the scour topography of the control tests using semi-circular and wing-wall abutments after 27 h of the experiment.
+Analysis of the scour holes can help us to better understand the physical processes of the scour mechanisms and estimate the maximum scour depth.
+Fig. 8 shows the scour topography of the control tests using semi-circular and wing-wall abutments after 27 h.
 The maximum scour depths were at the upstream edge of the wing-wall abutment and with an angle of $35^{\circ}-40^{\circ}$ to the flow direction for the semi-circular abutment.
-Dey and Barbhuiya (2005a) also reported similar results with 45° for the wing-wall abutment and with $40^{\circ}-50^{\circ}$ for the semi-circular abutment.
-The primary vortices that were created upstream the abutment controlled the location of the maximum scour depth at the upstream edge of the abutment.
-In the cases with a pier and an abutment in proximity, the locations of these vortices did not change.
+Dey and Barbhuiya (2005a) reported similar results with angles of 45° for the wing-wall abutment and $40^{\circ}-50^{\circ}$ for the semi-circular abutment.
+The primary vortices that were created upstream of the abutment controlled the location of the maximum scour depth at the upstream edge of the abutment.
+In the cases with a pier and an abutment in proximity to one another, the locations of these vortices did not change.
 Thus, the location of the maximum scour depth around the abutment did not change.